GuiShulman/Counterfeit-Coin-Algorithm/README.md

 - The algorithm prints out the number of the counterfeit coin, and how many steps it takes to find it.

-### Please leave a comment with any question, problem, idea, or anything else.
-I'd love to hear those!
+### Please leave a comment with any question, problem, or idea you might have - I'd love to hear those!

+** Gur Shulman | Sep 2021

 <!---
 GuiShulman/GuiShulman is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.